Plain English Breakdown

 - Summary judgment motion

-- A request made by one side of a lawsuit asking the court to decide the case without going through a trial because there is no dispute about important facts.
+- A request made by one side of a case to the court, asking for a decision without going through a full trial.

 Limits and Unknowns